criticalmash/assemble-midden/README.md

 ### v0.1.0
 Beta release

+### v0.4.1
+Fixed issue caused by newer Versions of Assemble.js storing some template properties as buffer.

 ## Contributing and Issues
 Feel free to submit issues or pull requests for [assemble-midden](https://github.com/criticalmash/assemble-midden/issues) or [midden](https://github.com/criticalmash/midden/issues).
 Questions on use can also be submitted to the issue queue.